PM phones Kaira to condole son’s death

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LALAMUSA: Prime Minister Imran Khan on Thursday telephoned Pakistan Peoples Party leader Qamar Zaman Kaira to condole the death of his son.
+LALAMUSA: Prime Minister Imran Khan on Thursday telephoned Pakistan People's Party leader Qamar Zaman Kaira to condole the death of his son Osama Kaira.

-Expressing grief over the death of the youthful son of Kaira, he prayed for courage to the bereaved family to bear the loss with equanimity.
+Kaira's young son met a road accident and he received multiple injuries.
+Later he succumbed to his injuries.
+Expressing grief over the death of the young son of Kaira, he prayed for courage to the bereaved family to bear the loss with equanimity.

-Meanwhile, people continued to condole with Kaira on Thursday.
-Those who expressed condolences included Naib Amir Jamaat-e-Islami and former MNA from Islamabad Mian Muhammad Aslam, Former provincial minister, PPP Toba Taik Singh President Neelam Jabbar, Major (R) Amir, MNAs from Sindh, President PPP KP Humayun Khan, former speaker National Assembly Ch Ameer Hussain, former chief minister Gilgit-Baltistan Syed Mehdi Shah, Chief Minister Gilgit-Baltistan Hafizur Rehman and Senator Talha Mahmood.
+Meanwhile, the people continued to condole with Kaira on Thursday.
+Those who expressed condolences included Naib Amir Jamaat-e-Islami (JI) and former MNA from Islamabad Mian Muhammad Aslam, former provincial minister, PPP Toba Tek Singh President Neelam Jabbar, Major (R) Amir, MNAs from Sindh, Khyber Pakhtunkhwa Pakistan People's Party President Humayun Khan, former speaker National Assembly Ch Ameer Hussain, former chief minister Gilgit-Baltistan Syed Mehdi Shah, Chief Minister Gilgit-Baltistan Hafizur Rehman and Senator Talha Mahmood.

-LALAMUSA: Prime Minister Imran Khan on Thursday telephoned Pakistan Peoples Party leader Qamar Zaman Kaira to condole the death of his son.
+LALAMUSA: Prime Minister Imran Khan on Thursday telephoned Pakistan People's Party leader Qamar Zaman Kaira to condole the death of his son Osama Kaira.

-Expressing grief over the death of the youthful son of Kaira, he prayed for courage to the bereaved family to bear the loss with equanimity.
+Kaira's young son met a road accident and he received multiple injuries.
+Later he succumbed to his injuries.
+Expressing grief over the death of the young son of Kaira, he prayed for courage to the bereaved family to bear the loss with equanimity.

-Meanwhile, people continued to condole with Kaira on Thursday.
-Those who expressed condolences included Naib Amir Jamaat-e-Islami and former MNA from Islamabad Mian Muhammad Aslam, Former provincial minister, PPP Toba Taik Singh President Neelam Jabbar, Major (R) Amir, MNAs from Sindh, President PPP KP Humayun Khan, former speaker National Assembly Ch Ameer Hussain, former chief minister Gilgit-Baltistan Syed Mehdi Shah, Chief Minister Gilgit-Baltistan Hafizur Rehman and Senator Talha Mahmood.
+Meanwhile, the people continued to condole with Kaira on Thursday.
+Those who expressed condolences included Naib Amir Jamaat-e-Islami (JI) and former MNA from Islamabad Mian Muhammad Aslam, former provincial minister, PPP Toba Tek Singh President Neelam Jabbar, Major (R) Amir, MNAs from Sindh, Khyber Pakhtunkhwa Pakistan People's Party President Humayun Khan, former speaker National Assembly Ch Ameer Hussain, former chief minister Gilgit-Baltistan Syed Mehdi Shah, Chief Minister Gilgit-Baltistan Hafizur Rehman and Senator Talha Mahmood.